-Effective October 30, 2023, the Common Stock Repurchase Program authorization was increased to 2,500 shares.
-At December 31, 2023 and December 31, 2022, there were 2,287 and 1,346 authorized shares remaining under the repurchase authorization (the "Common Stock Repurchase Program").
+At December 31, 2024 and December 31, 2023, there were 2,217 and 2,287 authorized shares remaining under the Company's common stock repurchase authorization (the "Common Stock Repurchase Program").
+During the year ended December 31, 2024, we repurchased 70 common shares under this authorization for a cost of \$1,344 with BUCKLER (see Note 15 - Related Party Transactions for discussion of additional transactions with BUCKLER).
 During the year ended December 31, 2023 we repurchased a total of 11 fractional shares for a cost of \$233, in connection with the Reverse Stock Split.
 During the year ended December 31, 2023, we repurchased 466 common shares under this authorization for a cost of \$9,702.
-In January 2024, we repurchased 70 shares under this authorization for a cost of \$1,344 with BUCKLER.
-See Note 14 - Related Party Transactions for discussion of additional transactions with BUCKLER.
 Under the Common Stock Repurchase Program, shares may be purchased in the open market, including block trades, through privately negotiated transactions, or pursuant to a trading plan separately adopted in the future.
 The timing, manner, price and amount of any repurchases will be at our discretion, subject to the requirements of the Exchange Act, and related rules.
-We are not required to repurchase any shares under the Common Stock Repurchase from our Board or other affiliates.
+We are not required to repurchase any shares under the Common Stock Repurchase Program and it may be modified, suspended or terminated at any time for any reason.
+We do not intend to purchase shares from our Board or other affiliates.
 Under Maryland law, such repurchased shares are treated as authorized but unissued.
+See Note 15 - Related Party Transactions for discussion of additional transactions with BUCKLER.